Comedy Now!

 Comedy Now! is a Canadian comedy television series which debuted in 1997 and ended in 2014 featuring the newest in Canadian comedic talent.
 The show has won numerous Gemini Awards as well as many international awards.
-It is broadcast in Canada on The Comedy Network and CTV.
-In the United States, the program airs on Comedy Central.
+It is broadcast in Canada on The Comedy Network and CTV while in the United States, the program airs on Comedy Central.

 The show has started the careers of notable Canadian comedians, including Brent Butt, Gavin Crawford, Shaun Majumder, Russell Peters, Pete Zedlacher and Harland Williams and has showcased comedians such as Trent McClellan, Darcy Michael, Graham Chittenden and Eric Tunney.

 Most episodes of the series featured a single comedian performing a stand-up set, although a few highlighted sketch comedy troupes and a number of "gala" episodes featuring several comedians were also aired as specials.
 These included Women of the Night, a "women in comedy" special which aired in 2001 with Brigitte Gall, Aurora Browne, Jen Goodhue, Sabrina Jalees, Diana Love and Renee Percy.
 This episode garnered a Gemini Award nomination for Best Comedy Program at the 17th Gemini Awards in 2002.